duzc-Repos/CLRIA/README.md

 ### Notebook

-See xxx for an application of CLRIA to publicly available gene expression (AHBA) and diffusion MRI (HCP) data.
+*   See `./tutorial/tutorial.ipynb` for an application of CLRIA to publicly available gene expression (AHBA) and diffusion MRI (HCP) data.
+The data used in this tutorial can be found at https://doi.org/10.5281/zenodo.13906808

-The code to replicate the analysis of the study are available at https://doi.org/10.5281/zenodo.13906808.
+*   The code to replicate the analysis of the study are available at https://doi.org/10.5281/zenodo.13906808.

 ## API